stephen-openplacement/AzureDistributionBundle/Resources/docs/02_quickstart.md

     Note: Beware, Yaml only allows spaces no tabs and the correct indention is important.

-9. Call `php app\console windowsazure:package` which creates two files into the `build` directory of your project.
+9. Call `php app\console azure:cloud-services:package` which creates two files into the `build` directory of your project.

 10. Deploy the `build\ServiceDefinition.cscfg` and `build\azure-1.cspkg` using the management console.
 If the Remote Desktop keys were generated successfully, add the certifcate file from `app\azure\Sf2.Web.pfx` in the Certificate Tab.